software-patterns/workshop/patterns/neighborly-teams.md

 > The office is neither crowded, nor empty and dead.
 >
 > People have decorated the space around them in various simple ways.
 There is color.
-> No one "owns" space.
+> Teams, not individuals, "own" space.
 >
 > Picture the atmosphere of a meeting-place at a university, where people are socially,
 > but intently, studying.